spieglt/FlyingCarpet/README.md

 ./flyingcarpet.sh
 ```

 **Windows:** extract `FlyingCarpetWindows.zip`, open the resulting folder, and run `flyingcarpet.exe`.
 You may have to click `More Info` to get past the Windows SmartScreen filter.
+You may also need to disable WiFi Sense.

 # GUI Compilation instructions: